Which Trauma Treatment is Right For You?

 - Your thoughts about your anxiety aren’t always 100% accurate.

 - Avoidance only makes your anxiety worse in the long run.

 Knowing some of these common factors, let’s take a moment to talk about Cognitive Processing Therapy, which was developed by Patricia Resnick and her colleagues.
-This treatment is based on Cognitive Behavioral Therapy and was designed to be 12 weeks (if done adherently to the protocol) and focuses on helping you restructure your thoughts and belief systems that changed as a result of your trauma.
+This treatment is based on CBT Therapy and was designed to be 12 weeks (if done adherently to the protocol) and focuses on helping you restructure your thoughts and belief systems that changed as a result of your trauma.